cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Each section below contains test vectors for a single HPKE ciphersuite and contains the following values:

-1. Input mode and private key material: This includes the `mode`, HPKE ciphersuite identifiers (`kem_id`, `kdf_id`, `aead_id`), and all sender, receipient, and ephemeral key material.
+1. Configuration information and private key material: This includes the `mode`, `info` string, HPKE ciphersuite identifiers (`kem_id`, `kdf_id`, `aead_id`), and all sender, receipient, and ephemeral key material.
 For each role X, where X is one of S, R, or E as sender, receiver, and ephemeral,